Coherent-state path integrals in quantum thermodynamics: BCS Superconductor

-which coincides with Eq. \eqref{gcpbcs}.
-Notice that here (differently from the case of the weakly-interacting Bose gas, where the chemical potential is fixed by the condensate density) obtaining exactly this grand potential is crucial; if we had computed $\det[-\beta\mathcal G^{-1}(q)]$ naively, as in Eq. \eqref{omeganaive}, the second term in Eq. \eqref{omegaferm} would have been $\sum_{\mathbf k}\mathcal E_{\mathbf k}$, and consequently the relation $N=-\partial\Omega_G/\partial\mu$ would have produced an incorrect number equation.
+We emphasize that here (differently from the case of the weakly-interacting Bose gas, where the chemical potential is fixed by the condensate density) obtaining exactly this grand potential is crucial; if we had computed $\det[-\beta\mathcal G^{-1}(q)]$ naively, as in Eq. \eqref{omeganaive}, the second term in Eq. \eqref{omegaferm} would have been $-\sum_{\mathbf k}\mathcal E_{\mathbf k}$, and consequently the relation $N=-\partial\Omega_G/\partial\mu$ would have produced an incorrect number equation.